imminentgloom/form_without_matter/README.md

-trig 1-4:              play note, write if rec is enabled. trig 1-4 + clear:      clear notes trig 1-4 + fill n/6:   fill track at rates set by ammount of fill held
+trig 1-4:              play note, write if rec is enabled. trig 1-4 + clear:      clear notes trig 1-4 + fill:       fill track at rates set by ammount of fill held

 loop 1/3 + sequence:   loops held step, either one or several in order loop 2/3 + sequence:   sets loop points for single track. press above or below for single step